Desipeli/saunatonttu/README.md

 # How to use

 1. Navigate to ip address of the Pico with any web browser.
 Click the button to turn the servo.

+# How to boot pico w if bootsel is broken

+connect TP6 surface to ground